Jeffrey Konvitz: Film career

 Konvitz worked as an agent for CMA, general counsel for the Jerry Lewis theatre chain, a production executive for MGM, and as a film producer.
 As a producer, it would have been usual for Konvitz to option properties and put a package together.
 Konvitz saw that anything good was being snapped up by studios before it was ever seen by him, so Konvitz set out to create original projects.
-Konvitz wrote the screenplay for “Silent Night, Bloody Night” which he also produced.
+Konvitz wrote the screenplay for Silent Night, Bloody Night (1972), which he also produced.
 Konvitz showed the treatment to the financier on a Friday and told them the screenplay was being typed.
-The financiers asked to see the script but Konvitz didn't have a script or a writer, so he wrote the script himself in 3 days.
+The financiers asked to see the script but Konvitz didn't have a script or a writer, so he wrote the script himself in three days.

-Konvitz first pitched The Sentinel as a movie but was turned down by several studios, so he decided to write The Sentinel as a novel, staying up writing until 4am each night while he practiced law in New York during the day.
-Simon and Schuster bought the rights to The Sentinel in September of ’73 and within six months he received an offer of $200,000 for the paperback rights and $500,000 for the movie rights from Universal.
+Konvitz first pitched The Sentinel as a movie, but was turned down by several studios, so he decided to write it as a novel, staying up writing until 4 am each night while he practiced law in New York during the day.
+Simon & Schuster bought the rights to The Sentinel in September 1973, and within six months he received an offer of $200,000 for the paperback rights and $500,000 for the movie rights from Universal.
 A first-time author had never before been hired by a major studio to adapt and produce a film from the author's own novel before.

-The Sentinel would go on to sell over 7 million copies.
+The novel would go on to sell over 7 million copies.